India PM lays foundation stone for flashpoint Ram temple in Ayodhya | DW | 05.08.2020

 In November 2019, the Supreme Court of India allowed the construction of a temple on the site.
 In February this year, Modi announced that the government had finalized an authority to build the temple.

-The construction of the Ram temple is one of the leading items on the agenda of the Bharatiya Janata Party (BJP)-led government, to appease its voter base of Hindu nationalists.
+The construction of the Ram temple is one of the leading items on the agenda of the BJP-led government, to appease its voter base of Hindu nationalists.

 Modi's decision to attend the ceremony has been criticized by certain sections of the Indian populace.
 On Tuesday, about 300 people, including academics, journalists and some political leaders, appealed to the Prime Minister "to desist from participating in a public function that will have long term negative ramifications for the democratic, secular fabric of the country."